 A quick glance out of my kitchen window confirms that winter is definitely in residence in the garden.
 The light is low, the tree branches are the only real structure in sight, most border plants are dormant and the lawn is blanketed in yet another carpet of fallen leaves (note to self: make more leaf mould).
-Down at the allotment, everything is looking very bare and the last time so much soil was unused was back in February.
+Down at the allotment, everything is looking very bare, and the last time so much soil was unused was back in February.

 This all sounds more than a little bleak, but actually it’s not that hard to add interest to your winter garden.
 At the simplest level it’s a question of training your eye to notice a different set of features in your garden; the effect of fading daylight viewed through ornamental grasses, the previously hidden structure of trees and large shrubs, the texture of raindrops on ivy.
 Less showy displays than those provided by the stars of other seasons, but no less enjoyable for that.

 If however you’d like to spend a little time enhancing your garden over winter, focus on one or more of these areas.
-They’re all quite low-effort (one of the benefits that the slower pace of winter brings), but will ensure you can look out upon an uplifting piece of nature, wonderfully cheering at this time of year.
+They’re all quite low-effort (one of the benefits that the slower pace of winter brings), but will ensure you can look out upon an uplifting piece of nature, which is wonderfully cheering at this time of year.